-In addition to taking courses in their particular area of interest, students are required to successfully complete a number of General Education courses as mandated by the State University of New York.
-These General Education areas include: math, natural sciences, social sciences, American history, western civilization, world civilizations, humanities, the arts, foreign language and communication.
+By fulfilling a minimum of 30 General Education credits and a minimum of seven of SUNY's general education categories, students are prepared for smooth transfer within the SUNY system and beyond.
+The General Education categories of the State University of New York (SUNY) are math, natural sciences, social sciences, American history, western civilization, world civilizations, humanities, the arts, foreign language and communication.